Szarkk/KROM/docs/KromCLIOverview.md

 ## Advanced/Standalone Modes
 For running specific features independently (useful for testing or targeted use):
 - `--standalone <stage/enhancement>`: Run only that stage/enhancement (e.g., `--standalone hardware-health`).
-- This skips the full sequence but still applies global flags. **Note:** Not all stages/enhancements work fully standalone—prerequisites (e.g., Prep for Temp Clean to unlock files) may cause reduced effectiveness or warnings (e.g., "Recommend Prep before Temp Clean").
-Combine with prior stages (e.g., `--standalone temp_clean --prep`) or enable backups explicitly for safety.
+- This skips the full sequence but still applies global flags.

 ## Config File Integration
 - If no flags are provided for a stage/enhancement, fall back to the config file.
 Users can edit `./configs/default.yaml` for persistent settings, or pass a custom one via `--config`.
-- For per-tool keep options, edit config YAML.
+- For per-tool keep options, edit config YAML

 ## Implementation Notes
 - In `main.py`, use `argparse.ArgumentParser()` to define these flags.
 - Group flags with `add_argument_group()` for better `--help` output (e.g., "Global", "Stages", "Enhancements").
 - Parse args, merge with config (using `pyyaml`), then dispatch to stages.
 - For flags with values, use `type=str` or `nargs='+'` as needed.
-- Error handling: Validate conflicts and prerequisites (e.g., warn if `--standalone temp_clean` without `--prep`; implement in main.py dispatcher).
+- Error handling: Validate conflicts (e.g., can't `--no-prep` with enhancements needing backups).